oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 ```

-Add the `EndOfGame` record under the package `com.okta.developer.records.domain`.
+Add an `EndOfGame` record under the package `com.okta.developer.records.domain`.
 Annotate the `record` with `@Document(collection = "stats")` to let MongoDB map `EndOfGame` to the `stats` collection.
 As you can see, a record class can be annotated.
 The class should look like this:

 ```java
 package com.okta.developer.records.domain;